Market researchers and brand marketers usually use five socioeconomic classes — Class A, B, C, D, E — when describing income segments of a population.

 Rich vs. Poor vs. Middle class

-High income segments are families or people earning an average of P200,000 a month or P2.4 million a year.
-Thus, they may be described as the “rich” segment.
+High income segments are families/people earning an average of P200,000 a month or P2.4 million a year, as per the NSCB.
+Thus, they may be described as the “rich” segment of the population.
 They are very few, numbering only 0.1% of total families in the Philippines.

 The middle income class is said to earn an average of P36,934 per month while the low income segment earns an average of P9,061 per month.

 Simply speaking, we want to know: When can we say if a family or a person belongs to the high income, middle income, or low income class?
-The FIES report does not provide a concrete answer.
+The FIES report, unfortunately, does not provide a concrete answer.

-Population Percentage: Classes A, B, C, D, E
+Population Percentages of Classes A, B, C, D, E

-Another research we found that attempted to determine the number of Classes ABCDE in the Philippines is the 2011 report published by polling firm Social Weather Stations (SWS) entitled “Family Income Distribution in the Philippines from 1985 to 2009″.
+Another research we found that attempted to determine the number of Classes ABCDE in the Philippines is a Social Weather Stations (SWS) research report entitled “Family Income Distribution in the Philippines from 1985 to 2009”

 This report offered insights regarding income classes but was also silent on the actual description of each class.
 Still the report is useful for those interested in knowing how many in the Philippine population belongs to Classes A, B, C, D or E.